blitzarx1/egui_graphs/README.md

 ### Interactive

-You can check more advanced [interactive example](https://github.com/blitzarx1/egui_graph/tree/master/examples/interactive) for usage references, settings description and changes apply demonstration.
+You can check more advanced [interactive example](https://github.com/blitzarx1/egui_graph/tree/master/examples/interactive) for usage references and settings description.